Ala Khallidi

 "ʾAlā Khallidī" (ألا خلّدي) was the national anthem of Tunisia from 1958 to 1987.
 It was used during the presidency of Habib Bourguiba until his downfall in 1987. "Ḥumāt al-Ḥimā" was temporarily a national anthem between the end of the monarchy on 25 July 1957 and the adoption of "ʾAlā Khallidī" as the official national anthem.

+Composition

 In 1958, the Ministry of Education organized a competition, in which 53 poets and 23 musicians took part.
 The results were examined first by a commission of the Board of Education, which selected the submissions of the hymn poet Jalaleddine Naccache and the composer and director of the Conservatoire of Tunis Salah El Mahdi.
 The works were presented to the president without announcing the selection that already been made.
 He selected the same version as the commission had.
 To be completely sure, officials held another larger popular assembly in Monastir, the birth city of the president, where all 23 melodies were played.
 The song by Naccache and El Mahdi won, and the nation formally adopted it on 20 March, Tunisia's Independence Day, that year.